-The application and registration for national ID are expected to be opened to the general public in 2021.
-President Duterte wants to fast-track its completion.
+The application and registration for national ID have opened to the general public in 2021.
+President Duterte wanted to fast-track its completion.
 If you want to prepare for it, here’s everything you need to know about getting a PhilID.

 We’re sharing here how to get a National ID in the Philippines, the step-by-step guides, and procedures.
-You should also take note of the complete requirements in getting a Philippine National ID in 2020 and 2021.
+You should also take note of the complete requirements in getting a Philippine National ID in 2024.

 What is Philippine National ID?